Our Plants

 Care: part shade to full shade in most any soil, nearly indestructable

 Awards: Kentucky's Theodore Klein Plant AwardEvergreen fronds last all winter.
-Called “Christmas” because in the past florist used the evergreen fronds in holiday arrangements.
+Called “Christmas” because in the past florists used the evergreen fronds in holiday arrangements.
 Collected by Michaux before 1800.
+Collected by French botanist and plant hunter André Michaux (1746-1802) while searching east of the Mississippi River before 1800.

 **LISTED AS OUT OF STOCK BECAUSE WE DO NOT SHIP THIS ITEM.
 IT IS AVAILABLE FOR PURCHASE AT OUR RETAIL LOCATION.